KSDaemon/wampy.js/README.md

 ```

 Json serializer will be used by default.
 If you want to use msgpack serializer, pass it through options.
+Also, you can use your own serializer.
+Just be sure, it is supported on WAMP router side!

 ```javascript
 // in browser